usnationalarchives/social-media-strategy/pages/goal4.md

 Action: We create and maintain technology, resources, and equipment to increase staff participation in social media.

-Action: To simplify the process of involving staff who aren’t content creators, but come across interesting content in their daily work, we provide scanners in staff work stations for in the moment digitization and catalog uploads, which is optimal for fresh content on social media.
+Action: To simplify the process of involving staff who aren’t content creators but come across interesting content in their daily work, we provide scanners in staff work areas.
+Staff can then instantly digitize and upload files to the catalog, which will provide fresh content on social media.

-Action: We support staff by providing the best content possible by staying on the cutting edge of social media management by providing access to quality third-party management tools.

-Action: Develop easy ways for staff to identify a story for sharing on social media, such as working with the team or the embedded “staff reporters” to go from interesting nugget of information to published social media post.
+Action: Develop easy ways for staff to identify a story to share on social media, such as working with the team or the embedded “staff reporters” to go from interesting nugget of information to published social media post.

-Action: &nbsp;A major hurdle in government social media is negotiated terms of service agreements.
-We work with NARA’s General Counsel to address the roadblocks and troubleshoot ways to make sure we follow the law but our creativity isn’t stifled by the process. &nbsp;
+Action: &nbsp;A major hurdle in government social media is reliance on negotiated terms of service agreements.
+We work with NARA’s General Counsel to address the roadblocks and troubleshoot ways to make sure we follow the law without stifling our creativity.

 <strong>Data in Action</strong>